Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Experiments

 \subsection{Dataset}

 Our FGDD model is first trained on a large number of small synthetic networks of 50-150 nodes.
-To avoid overfitting, after some epoches, we update the training data with 3,000 new synthetic networks.
-Note that these synthetic networks are generated by three widely-used network models \cite{Fan2020,Yu2020,Zhou2021}, i.e., Barab\'{a}si-Albert, Watts-Strogatz model and Erd\H{o}s-R\'{e}yi models.
+To avoid overfitting, we always train a network once.
+Note that these synthetic networks are generated by three widely-used network models \cite{Fan2020,Yu2020,Zhou2021}, i.e., Barab\'{a}si-Albert, Watts-Strogatz, and Erd\H{o}s-R\'{e}yi models.
+The purpose of using a mixture of synthetic networks is to generalize the model to different types of networks.

-To verify its generalization ability of our FGDD model, we evaluate FGDD on 28 medium and large real-world networks from diverse domains, including 21 networks from widely-used CNP benchmarks \cite{Zhou2019,Zhou2021} and 7 networks from the Network Data Repository \cite{Rossi2015}.
+To evaluate the performance of our FGDD model, we test FGDD on 21 networks from widely-used CNP benchmarks \cite{Zhou2019,Zhou2021} and 7 networks from the Network Data Repository \cite{Rossi2015}.
+They are medium and large real-world networks obtained from diverse domains, such as the flight connections between major US airports in 1997, the train network around the city of Rome, the flight network among airports in the European Union in 2014, the network of flight connections in the USA, the electricity distribution network in the USA, and the social network constructed from relations on Facebook.